ucycg/Astropix_LFndry_Test/README.md

 2. Further a Nexus Video FPGA Testboard and a connected  GECCO PCB including an injection card for Ampout/Hitbus measurements
 3. Power Supply with 3 distinct sources for the Gecco PCB to generate Testchip voltages
 4. SMU to generate the HV Signal
-5. SMA connector cables for analogue oscilloscope measurement and to connect the SMU with the PCB
+5. SMA connector cables for analog oscilloscope measurement and to connect the SMU with the PCB

 ### Setup